 As an introvert, I’m always looking for the most secluded beaches to enjoy some solitude by the sea.
 The unexpected benefit of that as a shell seeker is that I usually find better seashells on these beaches since there are less people searching for shells in the same area.

-My most unique treasures are usually found on uninhabited barrier islands, which are typically only accessible by boat.
-If you don’t have a boat, island shuttles or shelling tours are a good way to get access to these prime shelling spots.
+My most unique treasures are usually found on uninhabited barrier islands on the Florida Gulf Coast, which are typically only accessible by boat.
+If you don’t have a boat, island shuttles or shelling tours are a good way to get access to these prime Florida shelling spots.

 2. Look Where the Waves are Stronger